-From the perspective of axiomatic emptiness of universal logic [10], a logic structure does not necessarily obey the substitution axiom of Loś and Suszko, a logic can be non-structural but still be a structure!
+From the point of view of the perspective of axiomatic emptiness of universal logic [10], a logic structure does not necessarily obey the substitution axiom of Loś and Suszko, a logic can be non-structural but still be a structure!
 And in this case we can still speak of formal logic if we consider that the form is located at a higher level of abstraction (cf. [9]).